World’s scientists say 1.5C still achievable but ‘humanity on thin ice’

 It amounts to the most clear-eyed, up-to-date assessment on the climate crisis: how it’s impacting all corners of the world and its systems; and how humanity is faring in attempts to mitigate disasters and adapt to those now unavoidable.

-The report is clear that if transformative shifts are made across all parts of society to cut planet-heating greenhouse gas emissions this decade, it’s still possible to hold the average global temperature to 1.5 degrees Celsius (2.7F).
+The report is clear that if transformative shifts are made across society to cut planet-heating greenhouse gas emissions this decade, it’s still possible to hold the average global temperature to 1.5 degrees Celsius (2.7F).
 (The world has warmed 1.1C (2F) since industrialized countries began burning oil, gas and coal 200 years ago.)

 But the challenge is immense because emissions continue to increase largely from existing fossil fuel infrastructure - and more is still being built.
 The pace and scale of what has been done so far, and plans in the works, are far from enough.